top of page

 High School Junior Internship Program

-Upon successful fulfillment of their Internship students will receive a $300.00 stipend to use for school expenses such as college application fees.
-Additionally, selected students would be given top priority if they applied for our High School Senior Scholarship.
+Upon successful completion of the internship students will receive a stipend to use on school expenses such as college fees.
+Additionally, selected students will be given top priority if they apply for our High School Senior Scholarship.

 Education